hawkinsw/medava/README.md

 And yet Java is known for its dynamism.
 This mini assignment will also explore the tension that exists in Java as a result -- the tension between the language's dynamism and its strong-typing constraints.

+## Prerequisites:

+First things first: Clone this repository to your development machine!
+You are all experts at this by now, I am sure, but there are great resources online for learning/using `git` if you want to dig deeper: [Resource](https://git-scm.com/download/mac), [Resource](https://gitforwindows.org/), [Resource](https://git-scm.com/docs/gittutorial).

+Next, you will need a Java SDK and Maven to complete this assignment.
+I *highly* recommend that you use VS Code (whether you are on Windows or macOS).
+There are instructions for configuring the IDE on those platforms [online](https://code.visualstudio.com/docs/java/java-build).
+If you choose not to use VS Code, there is plenty of documentation for configuring [your](https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html) [environment](https://maven.apache.org/install.html) [online](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html).

+Away we go!

 ## The Situation

 In this mini assignment we are going to write an application that simulates a supply chain.
 We will build the application first to transport medicine between their manufacturer and the hospital and then slowly expand it (through generalization) to support simulations of different types of supply chains.
 The entire application is started and controlled by a `main` function (it's technically a method and we will return to this distinction below) in the `SupplyChain.java` file in `src` directory.
 Like C and C++ programs, all Java applications start with a so-called `main` function.
 Like the main functions in C and C++ programs, the `main` function in Java also has to have a very particular signature: